 This unit can be infused into a study of history, or critical thinking.

-(Recommended for History and Critical Thinking, grades 7-12.)
+(Developed for TAG-Future Problem Solving, grade 7; recommended for History and Critical Thinking, grades 7-12)